karamarnell/developers/app/install/magento-2-application-strings-manager.md.md

     $ dcos package install postgresql --options=postgres.json
     ```

-5. **Deploy Kong**
+5. **Deploy Qordoba**

-    Now we have an external load balancer and Kong-supported database
+    Now we have an external load balancer and Qordoba-supported database
     running.
-Using the `kong` package from Universe repo, deploy Kong
+Using the `qordoba` package from Universe repo, deploy Qordoba
     with the following options:

     ```json
     {
       "service": {
-        "name": "kong",
+        "name": "qordoba",
         "instances": 1,
         "cpus": 1,
         "mem": 512,